metno/emep-ctm/User_Guide.md

 concentrations), DDEP (Dry deposition), WDEP (Wet deposition), COLUMN (Vertically integrated parameters), Area (Surface area) etc.

-For suface air concentrations, the general name pattern is SURF\_UNITS\_COMPONENT.
-Here, UNITS can e.g. be ug (), ugS (), ugN (), or ppb.
-The user can change units in My\_Derived\_ml.f90 (in array OutputConcs).
-Note that the components are classified either as SPEC (species) or GROUP.
-The content of complex GROUP components can be found in CM\_ChemGroups\_ml.f90.
+For surface air concentrations, the general name pattern is `SURF_UNITS_COMPONENT`.
+Here, `UNITS` can e.g. be "ug" (&mu;g/m&sup3;), "ugS" (&mu;g(S)/m&sup3;), "ugN" (&mu;g(N)/m&sup3;), or "ppb".
+Note that the components are classified either as "SPEC" (species) or "GROUP".
+The content of complex GROUP components can be found in `CM_ChemGroups_ml.f90`.

+For column integrated parameters, the names are `COLUMN_COMPONENT_kNLAYERS`, where `NLAYERS` is the number of layers from model top included in the integration.
+The units for column outputs are "ugm2" (&mu;g/m&sup2;), "mcm2" (molec/m&sup2;)
+or "e15mcm2" (10<sup>15</sup>molec/m&sup2;).

-For dry depositions, given per 1m$^{2}$ of specified landuse, the names look like DDEP\_COMPONENT\_m2LANDUSE, where LANDUSE can be either a specific landuse type or a cell average.
-The units are or .
-For wet depositions, the names are DDEP\_COMPONENT, and the units are or .
+For dry depositions, given per 1m&sup2; of specified landuse, the names look like `DDEP_COMPONENT_m2LANDUSE`, where `LANDUSE` can be either a specific landuse type or a cell average.

-For column integrated parameters, the names are COLUMN\_COMPONENT\_NLAYERS, where NLAYERS is the number of layers included in the integration.
-The units are molec/m$^2$, but can easily be changed in My\_Derived\_ml.f90 and Derived\_ml.f90.
+For wet depositions, the names are `WDEP_COMPONENT`.
+The units for dry and wet depositions are mg/m&sup2;, mg(S)/m&sup2; or mg(N)/m&sup2.

+Surface concentrations, column integrated, wet and dry deposition outputs are defined by the user in `config_emep.nml` file.
+Surface concentrations and column integrated outputs are described in `OutputConcs_config` namelist,
+Dry and wet deposition outputs are described in `OutputDep_config` namelist.

 VG\_COMPONENT\_LANDUSE are the dry deposition velocities on various landuse types, typically in cm/s.